For Ukrainians2026-03-19T13:53:51+01:00

 If you wish to travel with your own car, please let us know.

 I would like to be relocated together with my children.
 What kind of school will they attend and is it free of charge?
-Will daycare be provided and is it free of charge?2026-02-06T18:02:52+01:00
+Will daycare be provided and is it free of charge?2026-03-18T16:58:22+01:00

 We kindly refer you to the official information websites from the Federal Government when it comes to all aspects which are not directly linked to the project Re:Match.
-The information given below are just a brief overview.
 Here you find helpful information in Ukrainian about everything concerning Ukrainian children in Germany – from school to financial support.

 All children from the age of six are generally required to attend school in Germany.
 There are private and public schools in Germany.
 Public school attendance is free of charge.